vexyenv/vexyenv/README.md

 I'm a self-taught Java developer with a passion for problem-solving and building meaningful projects.
 Currently, I'm focusing on:

-- Mastering Java and web development
+- Mastering Java and Web Development
-- Exploring data structures and algorithms
+- Exploring core concepts of Java and WebDev
-- Building a personal portfolio to showcase my work
+- Building logic for problem solving

 ---